 Communication And Cooperation

-The success of a joint custody arrangement largely depends on the ability of both parents to communicate and cooperate effectively.
-The Family Court looks at the relationship between the parents and whether they can work together for the sake of the child.
+The success of a joint custody arrangement largely depends on both parents’ ability to communicate and cooperate effectively.
+The Family Court considers the relationship between the parents and whether they can work together in the child’s best interests.

-A joint legal custody arrangement requires ongoing communication between the parties involved, which can sometimes be challenging, especially if there has been conflict during or after the divorce proceedings.
+A joint legal custody arrangement requires ongoing communication between the parties, which can be challenging, especially if there has been conflict during or after the divorce.

-On the other hand, sole custody may be granted in cases where the Court believes that the parents are unable to communicate effectively or where one parent’s involvement could be detrimental to the child’s well-being.
+On the other hand, sole custody may be granted unable to communicate effectively or that one parent’s involvement could be detrimental to the child’s well-being.

 In such cases, the Court may grant sole physical custody to one parent, ensuring that the child primarily lives with a parent who can provide a stable and secure environment.